-Comey Investigation: He Had Friend Leak Memos to Media
+James Comey Had a Friend Leak His Memo About President Trump

 Several days later, Comey said, he woke up in the middle of the night and realized he had to take action.

-"It didn't dawn on me, originally, that there might be corroboration for our conversation [there] might be a tape, my judgement was I needed get that out into the public square and so I asked a friend of mine to share the content of the memo with a reporter."
+"It didn't dawn on me, originally, that there might be corroboration for our conversation [there] might be a tape, my judgement was I needed get that out into the public square and so I asked a friend of mine to share the content of the memo with a reporter," he said.

 He didn't leak to the media himself, he said, because he was worried it would be like "feeding seagulls at the beach."